A debate is rising on whether the old platitude No UI is the best UI is good or bad. I’ll tell you who is right: no one.

 - How important is it to design for when the design fails?

 There is an infinite spectrum of alternate designs between the ‘complex’ cockpit and the MegaGenius Autopilot.
-I’m sure cockpits are ripe for design improvements and simplifications.
-But we can’t say which specific designs are better or worse without answering questions like the ones above.
+I’m sure cockpits are ripe for design improvements and simplifications, however we can’t say which specific designs are better or worse without answering questions like the ones above.
 In the abstract there is not enough information to design well, since you end up designing for everyone in every situation which is impossible.

 But for fun, lets say we went mad.
 We convinced ourselves everything on the planet should just be a toggle switch.
 Our empire grows, building MegaGenius designs for everything.